YunnnnShang/MA/Phase 1/Readme.md

 #### 1.2 Data Processing and Analysis

-Python scripts were developed to automate the data processing and visualization, including:
+A series of Python scripts were developed to automate the data collection and analysis process, ensuring consistency and repeatability across all 48 video sequences.
+The workflow was designed to first gather the fundamental rate-distortion data and then perform a quantitative efficiency comparison.

-1.  **CSV Parsing and Cleaning:** Reading CSV files, stripping whitespace from column headers, and converting relevant columns (e.g., PSNR, Bits, Encode Order) to numeric types.
-2.  **Visualize PSNR data:**  `plot_psnr_curves.py` script, which displays the PSNR (y,u,v) value of each frame at different QPs of each preset in the form of a visual curve over time, and generates a PSNR curve for each frame
-3.  **Average PSNR Calculation:** `analyze_psnr.py` script,For each QP-Preset combination, the average PSNR for Y, U, and V components across all frames in the video sequence was calculated.
+##### 1.2.1 Rate-Distortion and Performance Data Collection

+The primary data on video quality and encoding performance was collected using a dedicated Python script, designed for robust and comprehensive metric extraction.

+1. `generate_rd_data.py` (Comprehensive R-D Data Collection Script):This script automates the process of encoding each of the 48 video sequences across all 10 presets and 4 QP values.
+   *  **Strict R-D Conditions:** To ensure accurate and comparable results for the subsequent BD-Metrics analysis, a rigorous set of x265 parameters was used to maintain a constant QP and disable adaptive optimizations that could influence the rate-distortion characteristics.
+The core command structure is as follows:
+      ```sh
+      x265 ... --preset [preset] --qp [QP] --tune psnr --psnr --csv [log_file.csv] --csv-log-level 2 --no-opt-qp-pps --ipratio 1.0
+      ```

+   *  **Integrated Multi-Metric Collection:** For each encoding configuration, the script systematically and efficiently gathers a comprehensive set of metrics:
+        1. **PSNR (Y, U, V):** The script calls the `x265` executable with the `--psnr` and `--csv` flags enabled.
+This allows the encoder to calculate the PSNR for all three color components (Y, U, and V) internally during the encoding process.
+The detailed frame-by-frame results are saved to a temporary CSV file.
+The script then reads this file and computes the average PSNR for each component, providing a reliable source for the complete objective quality score.
+        2. **Bitrate:** The final `bitrate_kbps` is parsed directly from the summary output of the x265 process.

+*  **Generated Dataset:** `bitrate_psnr_results.csv`
+     This file contains the foundational rate-distortion data for all sequences.
+As shown in the provided screenshot, each row represents a unique encoding run and includes the `video_name`, `qp`, `preset`, `bitrate_kbps`, and the corresponding PSNR values for all three components: `psnr_y, psnr_u, and psnr_v`.

+      This dataset is the primary source for plotting complete Rate-Distortion (R-D) curves and serves as the direct input for the subsequent BD-Metrics analysis across all color channels.

-#### 1.3 High-Precision Energy Measurement: Confidence Interval Testing
+##### 1.2.2 High-Precision Energy Measurement: Confidence Interval Testing

-To ensure the statistical validity of the energy data, we introduced Confidence Interval (CI) testing and separated the energy data collection from any other processing tasks.
+To ensure the statistical validity of the energy data, a separate and purified measurement process was implemented.

-1. `measure_raw_energy.sh` (Purified Data Collection Script):

-   * A streamlined Bash script whose sole purpose is to perform multiple measurements (max= 15) for each encoding configuration in a quiescent system environment.
-   * To minimize measurement overhead, the script uses parameters like `--log-level none` and `-o /dev/null` to suppress all logging and file output from x265.
-   * It records only the raw Core domain RAPL energy readings (before and after encoding) into `raw_core_energy_measurements.csv`.
+1. `measure_raw_energy.sh` (Purified Data Collection Script): A streamlined Bash script whose sole purpose is to perform multiple measurements (15 repetitions) for each encoding configuration in a quiescent system environment.
+To minimize measurement overhead and isolate the encoding task, all logging and file output from x265 are suppressed（`--log-level none` and `-o /dev/null` ).It records only the raw Intel RAPL energy counter values before and after each encode into `raw_core_energy_measurements.csv`.

-2. `process_and_analyze.py`(Post-Processing Script):

-   * This Python script reads the raw data file generated above.
-   * It implements the confidence interval test algorithm: for each set of measurements, it iteratively calculates the confidence interval width until it is less than 2% of the mean, or a maximum number of iterations is reached.
+2. `process_and_analyze.py`(Post-Processing Script): This Python script processes the raw energy data by implementing a confidence interval (CI) test algorithm.
+For each set of 15 measurements, it iteratively calculates the mean and confidence interval, removing outliers until the interval width is less than 2% of the mean.
+This process yields a single, statistically stable average energy value for each configuration.
+The script also handles potential RAPL counter overflow to ensure accuracy.

-   * The algorithm includes outlier removal logic to further enhance the stability of the results.
-   * It also integrates RAPL counter overflow handling to ensure accurate energy calculation for long-running encoding tasks.
-   * The final output is a clean dataset named `stable_core_energy_measurements_final.csv`, containing a single, statistically validated, stable average energy value for each configuration.
-#### 1.4  BD-Metrics Analysis
+##### 1.2.3 BD-Metrics Analysis for Efficiency Comparison

+To perform a quantitative evaluation of the compression efficiency of the different x265 presets, a Bjontegaard-Delta (BD) analysis was conducted.

 1.  `bitrate_psnr_results.csv`
    * For a standard comparison of encoding efficiency (BD-Metrics analysis), a separate and precise set of Rate-Distortion (R-D) data is required.
 The `generate_rd_data.py` script was developed for this purpose.